shuoliecon/shuoliecon.github.io/pages/_homepage/index.md

 I obtained my PhD. in economics from [National School of Development](https://www.nsd.pku.edu.cn/) at [Peking University](https://english.pku.edu.cn/) and completed my postdoctoral training at the [Faculty of Business and Economics](https://www.hkubs.hku.hk/) at the [University of Hong Kong](https://www.hku.hk/).

+I am an applied microeconomist working on environmental, health, and development issues.
+My research is characterized by a focus on real-world problems, a commitment to informing policy, and a dedication to interdisciplinary collaboration.

 ## Research interests